erayerdin/exceptive/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-   index
-   annotation-module
+   basics
+   decorator-module
+   inheritance-module

 Exceptive is a Python library that makes exception handling more programmatic and debuggable.
 You can define custom behaviors based on exceptions which might be for logging, validation or any other purpose you desire.

 Currently, exceptive bases on two different approaches, you can;

- - either use annotation-based module
+ - either use decorator-based module
  - or use inheritance-based module

 Both approaches have their downfalls and uprises and might depend on your choice of architectural design.
 To have